dilnurat6009/cyoa-frog/defeat-dragon.md

 # Dragon
 ---
-## You have defeated the dragon!!!
+### You have defeated the dragon!!! and killed it.
 ## [press to enter the cell](congrats.md)